anna-hope/password-generator/README.md

 However, the resulting password will likely be much harder to remember, for example `Mv7Town1Ohmic6Sis0'1Kt3^3"6Spurn`.

-You can see all the available options, and toggle them individually by running
+You can see all the available options by running

 `password_generator --help`